Prediction or forecast: don't make the mistake anymore!

 - "Léa predicts a victory"

 The sentence holds.
-Therefore, predicts is correct here.
+Therefore, forecasts is correct here.

 To go further on the animation of such a setup, you can consult this content on the prediction challenge in the company.